Impacts of Aggregation on Model Diversity and Consumer Utility: Related work

-More generally, there has been a rich and long literature studying agents competing over items.
+\ifarxiv More generally, there has been a rich literature studying agents competing over items, such as Colonel Blotto and Tullock contests.
 The Colonel Blotto game models a pair of Colonels competing over a series of \enquote{battlefields}, with some fixed total amount of value, and an agent \enquote{winning} a battlefield according to some cost function based on how strongly they out-compete the other Colonel \citep{borel1921theorie}.
 Tullock contests similarly study different agents who allocate different value in the hope of winning a probabilistic \emph{contest}, where the aggregation function is typically given by $\frac{\val_a}{\val_a + \val_b}$ \citep{Tullock2001}.
 The closest variant of Colonel Blotto is the \enquote{Lottery Blotto} game \cite{friedman1958game}, which studies Colonel Blotto where the outcome is determined by a Tullock contest function.
 Results here show that the unique equilibrium is to have players have allocation that is equal across tasks (if all tasks are equally valuable).
+While these literatures differ from our setting in multiple ways, one crucial one is the function governing \enquote{winrate.} Specifically, winrate is often either deterministic (by whichever agent has the larger value), or when probabilistic is often given by convex functions, such as $\frac{\val_{ai}}{\val_{ai} + \val_{bi}}$.
+Given a function like this, agents are generally incentivized to best-respond by evenly spreading value across tasks.
+However, in our setting we use BTL to determine winrate, which is \emph{not} convex.
+This leads to much more complex patterns of behavior.
+We view this complexity as a benefit, given that it arises from satisfying natural properties like users becoming more easily \enquote{distracted} by items that are similar in value, discussed in Section \ref{sec:model}. \else More generally, there has been a rich and long literature studying agents competing over items, such as the Colonel Blotto game, with a pair of Colonels competing over a series of \enquote{battlefields} \citep{borel1921theorie}, and Tullock contests where agents aim to allocate value in the hope of winning a probabilistic \emph{contest} \citep{Tullock2001}: see Appendix \ref{app:related} for a deeper discussion.
+A few key differences are the actions available to players differ substantially (\enquote{model creation,} \enquote{model replacement}) see Section \ref{sec:model}, which we view as being more natural for LLM creation) and our work's focus on consumer welfare. \fi